-The Stewardship Code was first published by the FRC in 2010 and will be consulted on later in 2018.
-It sets out good practice for institutional investors when engaging with companies listed in the United Kingdom.
-The principles within the Stewardship Code apply on a comply-or-explain basis, and state that institutional investors should have a clear policy on voting and should vote all the shares they hold.
+The Stewardship Code was first published by the FRC in 2010 and revised in 2012.
+Following a consultation in January 2019, the FRC expects to publish a substantially revised Code in October 2019.
+The Code sets out good practice for institutional investors when engaging with companies listed in the United Kingdom, and remuneration is one of a number of things that must support their stewardship activities.
+The principles within the Stewardship Code apply on a comply or explain basis, and state that institutional investors should have a clear policy on voting and should vote all the shares they hold.
 The FRC is keen to encourage overseas investors holding shares in UK-listed companies to comply with the Stewardship Code, and for UK institutional investors to apply it to their overseas holdings.
+An FCA rule requires each authorised firm that manages investments for professional clients (other than venture capital firms) to disclose clearly the nature of its commitment to the Stewardship Code or, where it does not commit to that Code, its alternative investment strategy.